Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 `git clone https://github.com/Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect.git`

-### Step 2:  Create a user account in your Azure Active Directory tenant

-If you already have a user account in your Azure Active Directory tenant, you can skip to the next step.
-This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
-You can find instructions to do that [here](http://www.cloudidentity.com/blog/2013/12/11/setting-up-an-asp-net-project-with-organizational-authentication-requires-an-organizational-account/).
-If you create an account and want to use it to sign-in to the Azure portal, don't forget to add the user account as a co-administrator of your Azure subscription.

-### Step 3:  Register the sample with your Azure Active Directory tenant
+### Step 2:  Register the sample with your Azure Active Directory tenant

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.